© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Black Down, 400m north west of the Hardy Monument is a scheduled monument protected by Historic England under reference 1016733.
 View the official record →

-Bowl barrow on Black Down is a Bronze Age funerary monument situated approximately 400 metres north west of the Hardy Monument in Dorset.
+Bowl barrow on Black Down, 400m north west of the Hardy Monument, is a Bronze Age funerary monument consisting of a circular earthen mound characteristic of barrow burial practices in southern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016733.

 Bowl barrow on Black Down, 400m north west of the Hardy Monument is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016733.